andrew-templeton/bottie/README.md

 - **RUN** - `$ node index`

+<br><br>
+##**Step 3** - Learn and build on the bottie code
 To learn how to interact and use the Bot, read Andrews blog post.
 It's a great starting point for those looking to build / extend a bot to fit their project needs.

-Examples of how to use sentiment and make JSON calls have been included in this example.
+<br>**Bonus points:**Examples of how to use sentiment and make JSON calls have been included in this example.
 You might also want to look at Adam-nnl's bot (https://github.com/adam-nnl/owb-bot/) for other ideas on how to extend bottie.